- Add support for Python 3.10 and 3.11 (as of 3.11.0a4).

 - Deprecate ‘isImplementedBy’ and ‘isImplementedByInstancesOf’ APIs in favor of ‘implementedBy’ and ‘providedBy’.

-- Corresponds to the verison of the zope.interface package shipped as part of the Zope X3.0.1 release.
+- Corresponds to the version of the zope.interface package shipped as part of the Zope X3.0.1 release.

 - Fix a bug reported by James Knight, which caused adapter registries to fail occasionally to reflect declaration changes.

-- Corresponds to the verison of the zope.interface package shipped as part of the Zope X3.0.0 release.
+- Corresponds to the version of the zope.interface package shipped as part of the Zope X3.0.0 release.